Boosting biodiversity on land

 Native prairies are a major habitat for pollinating species, including bees, monarch butterflies, and birds.
 By setting aside areas for tallgrass, we can boost the biodiversity and ecological health of Texas’ ecosystems.

-Restoring natural wetlands with the Playa Lakes Joint Venture
+Restoring natural wetlands with the Playa Lakes Joint Venture in Texas, US

 A flock of birds flying over water and vegetation in the Playa Lakes wetland ecosystem in Texas